+Radio:

-Radio: Late Night Woman's Hour
+For assessment until 2023 Late Night Woman's Hour

 Learners should have knowledge and understanding of Late Night Woman's Hour as an evolving media product in terms of the relevant radio industry and audience issues it illustrates.
 To inform their understanding of Late Night Woman's Hour as an example of the contemporary radio industry and contemporary radio audiences, learners should have an awareness of the historical significance of the programme in terms of its evolution from Woman's Hour and how it has been created in response to industry and audience demands.
+In order to develop this awareness, learners should consider extracts from at least two podcasts of Late Night Woman's Hour, chosen by the centre.
+It is the teacher's responsibility to ensure that the extracts studied are age appropriate for their learners.